justinecasino/quarry-operations-direct-cost-analysis/README.md

 In a typical quarry operation, the production cycle consists of the following processes:
 - Drilling
 - Blasting
--Extraction
+- Extraction

- • Loading
+- Loading

- • Hauling
+- Hauling

- • Stockpiling
+- Stockpiling

 Operations can be executed either in-house or through external contractors, depending on the company’s strategy and resources.

 In this dataset:

-Drilling and Blasting are treated as external services, with costs applied as bulk or contract-based values
+- **Drilling** and **Blasting** are treated as **external services**, with costs applied as bulk or contract-based values

-Extraction, Loading, Hauling, and Stockpiling are considered in-house operations, allowing detailed cost breakdown and analysis
+- **Extraction, Loading, Hauling, and Stockpiling** are considered **in-house operations**, allowing detailed cost breakdown and analysis

-The analysis focuses on direct operational costs, which include:
+The analysis focuses on **direct operational costs**, which include:

-Fuel Cost
+- Fuel Cost

-Manpower Cost
+- Manpower Cost

-Equipment Cost (rental or depreciation)
+- Equipment Cost (rental or depreciation)

-Equipment Maintenance Cost
+- Equipment Maintenance Cost

 To simplify the model and focus on core operational efficiency, the dataset excludes indirect costs, such as:

-Permits and regulatory expenses
+- Permits and regulatory expenses

-Facilities and overhead
+- Facilities and overhead

-Administrative or indirect manpower
+- Administrative or indirect manpower

 ## Problem Statement